Best AI Document Review Tools with Citations (2026)

 The Latency-to-Accuracy benchmark

-The corpus split: 400 invoices (mixed templates from 60 vendors, 8 languages), 300 contracts (NDA, MSA, SOW shapes drawn from public EDGAR filings), 200 clinical reports (de-identified from PhysioNet open access), 200 research papers (psychology, healthcare, applied ML), 100 SEC filings (10-K, 10-Q).
-The shape variance was deliberate; tools that win on one corpus and lose on another reveal their actual fit.
+The corpus split was 400 invoices from mixed templates across 60 vendors and 8 languages, 300 contracts covering NDA, MSA, and SOW types drawn from public EDGAR filings, 200 de-identified clinical reports from PhysioNet open access, 200 research papers across psychology, healthcare, and applied ML, and 100 SEC filings covering 10-K and 10-Q documents.
+The layout variance was deliberate.
+Tools that win on one corpus and lose on another reveal their actual fit.

-Reading the table.
-Field-level F1 is the headline number, match against ground truth on a fixed 60-field schema across the corpus.
-Schema-Drift Index is the absolute F1 drop measured on a held-out batch of templates the vendor had never seen (8 invoice templates, 4 contract templates, 3 clinical report templates).
-H/E ratio (Hallucination-to-Extraction) applies only to free-form Q&A and synthesis tasks: false-or-misleading claims divided by total verifiable claims, scored by two independent evaluators with 0.81 inter-rater agreement.
+Read the table this way: Field-level F1 is the headline number, matched against ground truth on a fixed 60-field schema across the corpus.
+Schema-Drift Index is the absolute F1 drop measured on a held-out batch of templates the vendor had never seen, including 8 invoice templates, 4 contract templates, and 3 clinical report templates.
+H/E ratio, or Hallucination-to-Extraction, applies only to free-form Q&A and synthesis tasks.
+It is false-or-misleading claims divided by total verifiable claims, scored by two independent evaluators with 0.81 inter-rater agreement.
 TCO per 1,000 pages includes the rate-card cost plus the modelled labelling and review labour at $40/hr with the labelling intensity each platform requires in production.

 A Total Cost of Ownership framework